manuelgerstner/hats/GitTutorial.md

 #Using Git
 ##Intro

-Ths will be a short step by step guide for the commandline interface of git, as we are all using mac OS X you should be able to use it.
+This will be a short step by step guide for the commandline interface of git, as we are all using mac OS X you should be able to use it.
 Any GUI for git will support the same actions, just find the right menu =p.
 ##Gettting ready to work
 Scenario: You have a fork on github and nothing else To get an intial working copy of the repository you type